mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/14/day-238/">September 14, 2017</a></small></div>
 <p><strong>In a policy reversal, the Office of Government Ethics will now allow anonymous donations to White House legal defense funds</strong>.
-The anonymity frees up lobbyists and others "with business before the government" to step in and pay White House aides' legal fees, including those related to the Russia probe. (<a href="http://www.politico.com/story/2017/09/13/trump-ethics-watchdog-legal-defense-242690">Politico</a>)</p>
+The anonymity frees up lobbyists and others "with business before the government" to step in and pay White House aides' legal fees, including those related to the <a href="/trump-russia-investigation/">Russia probe</a>. (<a href="http://www.politico.com/story/2017/09/13/trump-ethics-watchdog-legal-defense-242690">Politico</a>)</p>